stacey-kagwanja/Energy-Sector-News-Sentiment-Analysis-and-Stock-Price-Correlation/README.md

 ## Usage

-Open and run the notebook:
+Download the Jupyter notebook (`Energy_News_Sentiment.ipynb`) and the `data` folder into the same directory, then open and run the notebook:
 ```
 Energy_News_Sentiment.ipynb
 ```